University funding for disabled students

 Student finance: Household income (GOV.UK)

-You can only apply for a maintenance loan as a distance learning student if your condition means that you cannot attend your course in person.
+You can only apply for a maintenance loan as a distance learning student if your condition or impairment means that you cannot attend your course in person.
+The DWP classes distance learning courses as part-time study, even if you study full-time.

-This is worth up to £3,680 and does not count as income when your benefits are calculated.
+Part of the maintenance loan is the special support element.
+This is worth up to £4,327 and does not count as income in your means-tested benefits.

 Warning If you did not finish a degree because of disability or health reasons